The Anglo-Chinese Flotilla of 1862-63

 Horatio Lay took it upon himself to lead the project, perhaps being named after his great uncle ‘Horatio Nelson’ acted as encouragement.
 Britain was just beginning to deploy ‘gunboat diplomacy’ to cure the world’s ills.
 He claimed ‘From this small but carefully equipped force we expect great achievements.
 It is a curious proof of our confidence in the appliances of civilization and in the skill of our countrymen, and it is a pleasant token of the improvement in public morals, that while we send out six small ships and a little band of men to take part in the civil war and intestine commotions of a conglomerate of mankind numbering one third of the human race we never ask ourselves whether it is possible that so small a force can have any effect upon such a vast Empire, but only whether the cause in which they go is a good cause, and whether the use they will make of their power will be such as may be creditable to a Christian people.’
 Lord Palmerston, the Prime Minister, set out the British viewpoint with respect to the Second Opium War ‘The state of things is now altered, and those very hostilities which were found fault with have resulted in this, – that we are now on the most friendly terms with the Government of China, and that we have access to the supreme Government, from which we were before debarred by local and provincial authorities. ’

 Eight ships were speedily built: seven gunships and a support vessel - all of them steamers with forty heavy guns between them.
 Some were actually recommissioned rather than being built from scratch.
 Among them were the ‘Pekin’, ‘China’, and ‘Amoy’, as well as a paddle-wheel steamship ‘Kiangsu’ - which was at the time considered the fastest and most modern naval ship in the world.
-Wags at Shanghai termed it the ‘Vampire fleet’ as it was a Chinese fleet to be used against the Chinese.
+Wags at Shanghai termed it the ‘Vampire fleet’ as it was a Chinese fleet to be used against the Chinese themselves.

 General Gordon